 Play Based Approach

-We adopt a play based approach to learning at Early Level.
+A play based approach to learning is adopted at Early Level.

 Research has shown that play based approaches support the development of the individual skills for learning, ensuring that all children are able to successfully engage with learning activities.